Gloria-21/yoga-project/README.md

 The cards, navbar and Contact Us button on the footer helps to navigate to other pages very easily

 * **Schedule page:**
-It is divided into two sections, the teachers bio and the schedule table.
+It is divided into two sections, the teachers' bio, and the schedule table.
 The use of alternate colors and the pictures of teaches helps to create a contrast amongst both

 * **On-demand Classes:**
-It is divided in three sections maked with pictures that show the different classes online offered.
+It is divided into three sections made with pictures that show the different classes online offered.
 They have buttons to purchase them and that activate a modal to sign up.
 When that button is clicked it leads to the Success page

 * **Contact us:**
-This page wasn't planned on the original wireframe, it was created as was going along with the project and it become clear the it was necessary to have it.
-It follows the same structure of Navbar and footer as well as the same chromatic scheme, but present a form as main elemet of the body as well as a button that lead to the Sucess page
+This page wasn't planned on the original wireframe, it was created as was going along with the project and it becomes clear it was necessary to have it.
+It follows the same structure of Navbar and footer as well as the same chromatic scheme, but present a form as the main element of the body as well as a button that leads to the Sucess page

 * **Success page**
-This page wasn't included on the original plan either.
-It has the general stucture of Navbar and footer being the main body a jumbotrom with a background image and a message and a button to go to the Home page
+This page wasn't included in the original plan either.
+It has the general structure of Navbar and footer being the main body a jumbotron with a background image and a message and a button to go to the Home page

 * **Navbar:**
-The navbar has links to all the pages and all pages has it, so in this way the navigation is smooth.
-Also on the mobile version it can be found on the top right corner as a burger button that collapses, giving a better UX experience
+The navbar has links to all the pages and all pages have it, so in this way the navigation is smooth.
+Also on the mobile version, it can be found on the top right corner as a burger button that collapses, giving a better UX experience

 * **Footer:**
 Each page has on the footer a Contact Us button that links to the Contact us page, also has links to social media

 ## Future Features

-In the future I would like to add another path for clients that already have an account and would like to sign up.
-Also I would like to implement the payment system on the website and add some users reviews.
+In the future, I would like to add another path for clients that already have an account and would like to sign up.
+Also, I would like to implement the payment system on the website and add some user reviews.
 ## Design
 * **Typography**

     I used google fonts for my typography.
-I have chosen fonts Viga for the headers and Sarabun for the rest ot the page
+I have chosen fonts Viga for the headers and Sarabun for the rest of the page

 * **Color scheme**